unnivyshnav/pjt-backend/README.md

-This is the The ExpressJS backend code of my student enrollment website project
+This is the The ExpressJS backend code of my student enrollment website project.

 The SRS of the project is as follows